BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Athens to balance good weather with fewer crowds?
+When is the absolute best time to visit Athens to balance good weather and fewer crowds?

-Beyond the Acropolis, what's one must-see historical site that often gets overlooked?
+Beyond the Acropolis, what's a must-see historical site that often gets overlooked?

-You absolutely have to visit the Ancient Agora.
-It was the heart of public life in ancient Athens, and walking through its ruins, including the remarkably preserved Temple of Hephaestus, gives you a real sense of daily life back then.
-It's far less crowded than the Acropolis but equally fascinating.
+You absolutely have to make time for the Ancient Agora.
+It was the heart of public life in ancient Athens, and walking through its ruins, especially the remarkably preserved Temple of Hephaestus, gives you a real sense of daily life back then.
+It's far less crowded than the Acropolis and offers a more intimate historical experience.

 How many days do you need in Athens, Greece?